AlexandruTabacaru/ns-3-dev-git-rp/README.md

-# CableLabs L4S in W-Fi Experimental Model for ns3
+# CableLabs L4S in Wi-Fi Experimental Model for ns3

 This is a fork of ns-3 with experimental updates to enable L4S support in Wi-Fi.